 It’s an old-fashioned blog hop.

-Michaela from An Affair from the Heart, the lovely lady who founded this quarterly collab, secretly assigns everyone another blogger, who we will choose and make a recipe from.
+Michaela, from An Affair from the Heart, founded this quarterly collaboration.
+She secretly assigns everyone another blogger, who we will choose and make a recipe from.

-We make their recipe, photograph it as if it were our own, write a post about it with our own personal anecdote and then share our posts on the same Friday.
+We make their recipe and photograph it as if it were our own.
+Then we write a post about it and share our posts on the same Friday.
+Today is that day!